Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Lee Byung Hwa, Country Director of the Korea International Cooperation Agency (KOICA) in Vietnam.
 (Photo: Son Hai)

-Director Lee Byung Hwa pledged that KOICA will continue to closely cooperate with the Academy of Journalism and Communication as well as many other partners in Vietnam to continue supporting knowledge exchange and capacity building in the field of journalism and communication.
+Director Lee Byung Hwa pledged that KOICA will continue to cooperate closely with the Academy of Journalism and Communication as well as many other partners in Vietnam to continue supporting knowledge exchange and capacity building in the field of journalism and communication.

 The international scientific conference “Journalism and communication in the context of AI development” has four main groups of contents: Clarifying the theoretical and practical basis of the impact of AI; clearly identifying the opportunities and challenges that AI brings; proposing strategic solutions on policy, technology, human resource training and international cooperation; the role of training institutions, especially the Academy of Journalism and Communication, in innovating programs and improving the capacity of human resources in journalism and communication.

-This is a way to collectively perceive, evaluate and deeply promote the development of Vietnamese journalism in the digital age.
+This is a way to collectively perceive, evaluate and promote the development of Vietnamese journalism in the digital age.

 (Vietnam+)